Carjackers Drag Driver Onto Route 4 Before Fleeing With Luxury SUV

-An Englewood motorist narrowly escaped tragedy when he was dragged nearly 20 feet onto Route 4 by a pair of carjackers who sped off in his Range Rover, authorities said.
+An Englewood motorist narrowly escaped serious injury — or worse — when he was dragged nearly 20 feet onto Route 4 by a pair of carjackers who sped off in his Range Rover, authorities said.

 The 34-year-old victim had gotten out and gone to the attendant to get change for the electric tire inflator when the incident occurred at the BP station on westbound Route 4 near the George Washington Bridge shortly before 10:30 p.m.
 Thursday, April 21, Englewood Police Lt.
 Fred Pulice said.